-4.59 Under-delivery of allocated sites and slower delivery on site below the pace anticipated in determining the five year housing supply, could lead to planning by appeal and the application of the "tilted balance" by the Planning Inspectorate on appeal.
+4.67 Under-delivery of allocated sites and slower delivery on sites below the pace anticipated in determining the five year housing supply, could lead to planning by appeal as the Council may be unable to robustly demonstrate a five year housing land supply.
+The application of the "tilted balance" by the Planning Inspectorate on appeal, would be a strong possibility.
 This may also mean development proceeding in unsustainable locations or on land locally valued by communities.